DaMrNelson/one-S-pass-firefox/overview.md

 - Include open source licenses on all pages, or just manager?
 Or maybe right clicking on it shows them?
 Idk.
 - Conflict resolution.
 If you make a password on one device the other should include it before pushing.
 - Conflict resolution lock.
 There will be &lt;10 second window where the client is resolving a conflict and will then push where the other client could push something and have it removed.
 Either the server should have some control over conflict resolution (ie making you pass some identifier for the last edit), or a lock should be applied.
-- Password manager list should not scroll the title
-- Password manager list scroll should reset to top on open
 - Allow editing a site pattern
 - Better patterns
     - `*` = one section may be anything